gitehr/gitehr.org/docs/about/Databasechester.md

 This story serves to illustrate the conclusions of why #DatabasesAreHarmful and #FilesAreTheAnswer.

-## In the beginning, there were only databases

-A long time ago, there was a large kingdom called Databasechester.
+## A long time ago, there was a large kingdom called Databasechester.

 In this land, the concept of a document file format *did not exist*.
 Each organisation kept their internal documents inside a database, inside its organisation.
 Excluding the slight problem they were still locked into their IT systems' vendor, this solution worked fine *inside each organisation*.